pharmbio/ptp-project/exp/20180426-wo-drugbank/journal.md

     - 3323 entries were removed in the deduplication step (to create  the .dedup.tsv file)
 - [x] Re-arrange workflow so that same 'remove conflicting' component is used to prepare data for both training and validation
+- [ ] Fix the broken removeConflicting component.
+Now, the conflict detection doesn't work since the id column was added and messes up the sorting, so that the same Gene / Smiles combinations don't end up close to each other.
+- [ ] Fix the broken extraction of removed drugbank compounds.
+We should select max one SMILES per Chembl ID / PubChem ID pair.